-1. The PEC shall, on the first day of the commission session, put up the lists of voters and the procedures defined by law for filing complaints about the a) is registered in a consular office of Georgia abroad, shall specify 'on a consular registry';
+1. The PEC shall, on the first day of the commission session, put up the lists of voters and the procedures defined by law for filing complaints about the lists of voters, as well as shall put up the mobile ballot box list, immediately after it is drawn up, in a conspicuous place at the PEC premises and polling stations.
+The PEC chairperson shall be responsible for failure to meet these requirements.